 The child support grant is an unconditional cash grant paid to the caregivers of eligible children.
 It is the biggest of all grants in distribution numbers, and reaches nearly 13 million children each month.

 Foster child grants are designed to support children who are in the child protection system.
 Most of them go to orphaned children living with family but the numbers are reducing as more children received the CSG top-up.

 The Care Dependency Grant is a non-contributory monthly cash transfer to caregivers of children with severe disabilities who require permanent care.
-It is worth R1600 per month in 2017.
+It is worth R2080 per month in 2023.